rojha8/rojha8.github.io/index.md

 comments: false
 ---

-I am a PhD student in Operations Research at Georgia Institute of Technology.
+I am a PhD student in Operations Research at Georgia Tech.

 Before this, I graduated from IIT Kharagpur, with a B.Tech in Industrial and Systems Engineering.
 My B. tech thesis in Supply Chain Modelling was supervised my <a href="https://scholar.google.co.in/citations?user=xDL-rrsAAAAJ&hl=en/">Prof. M. K. Tiwari.</a> Next, I worked as an Operations Research consultant at TCG Digital.
 Subsequently, I enrolled into the MS program in Operations Research at Georgia Tech.